SSBDoppler/slippi-hud/README.md

 then open up your browser and head to [http://localhost:9090](http://localhost:9090) The default webpage.

+## Getting the HUD on screen
+go to graphics tab on the dashboard and copy the graphics url you want to use

+open your streaming software of choice

+paste that URL into a browser source

+Set the width to 1920

+Set the height to 1080

 ## Finally how are you connecting to melee?

 ### In-Person